 Check your reports carefully for errors

 Look on your credit reports for any debts or credit cards you don’t recognize.
 Also check for disputed items that still show up even though they were resolved in your favor.
 A late or missed payment isn’t an error if it actually happened.

-- Use our to review each report.
+- Use our credit report checklist to review each report.

 - If you find any errors on your reports, file a dispute to get them corrected as soon as possible.
 Learn how.